My Tokyo Guide

-In addition to the JR Yamanote Line, Shibuya Station is also on the JR Keio Inokashira Line, the Tokyu Toyoko Line, Tokyu Den-en-toshi Line, and Tokyo Metro's Ginza, Hanzomon and Fukutoshin lines.
+In addition to JR Lines, Shibuya Station is also on the Keio Inokashira Line, the Tokyu Toyoko Line, Tokyu Den-en-toshi Line, and Tokyo Metro's Ginza, Hanzomon and Fukutoshin Lines.
 It takes 20 minutes to walk from Shibuya Station to the Aoyama, Omotesando and Harajuku areas and 15 minutes to the Daikanyama area.

 From Haneda Airport: 55 minutes by Limousine Bus, or 45 minutes by train to Shibuya Station.

 From Narita Airport: one hour 55 minutes by Limousine Bus, or one hour 40 minutes by train to Shibuya Station.

 From Shinjuku Station: 7 minutes on the JR Yamanote Line to Shibuya Station.